lishiqianhugh/IPHYRE/README.md

 env.play()
 ```

-You can get names and configurations aof all 40 games by `GAMES` and `PARAS`:
+You can get names and configurations of all 40 games by `GAMES` and `PARAS`:
 ```
 from iphyre.games import GAMES, PARAS
 ```